taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/00-mobx.md

 });
 ~~~~~~~~

-You can find the example in the following [MobX Playground](https://jsbin.com/wefoyocutu/1/edit?html,js,output).
+You can find the example in the following [MobX Playground](https://jsbin.com/wefoyocutu/1/edit?html,js,output) to play around with it.

 ## Local State

 As mentioned before, MobX is not opinionated about how to store your state and how to update it.
 It goes so far, that you can even exchange your local state in React, `this.state` and `this.setState()`, with MobX.
+There you wouldn't use a store which separates the state from the view, but use class properties of the component instead.
 The case can be demonstrated by introducing a component that adds a todo item to the list of todo items from the previous example.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~